-A report for the Top CPTs for reimbursements.
+A report for the Top CPTs for reimbursements

 10. No of claims submitted

 Finally, you want to know how many claims are waiting to be released and who’s responsible.
-A picture which shows the complete view of how many dollars are pending for a month will help to take quick action and decrease the risk of high A/R aging.
-To understand where did the error happens and the amount of claim, it takes a long time to find out if you don’t have an aggressive team to work on it.
+A picture that shows the complete view of how many dollars are pending for a month will help to take quick action and decrease the risk of high A/R aging.
+To understand where did the error happens and the number of claims, it takes a long time to find out if you don’t have an aggressive team to work on it.
 So in the first place, you need to know how many claims your practice submits per day/month.
 This is the first data you need to collect.
 Having an application that integrates with your EMR could help you show the accurate number of claims submitted.
 And then starts your mathematics of getting paid.